michmzr/michmzr.github.io/docs/DESIGN.md

 All project documentation, agent instructions, review reports and style-guide explanations must be written in English.
 Original article titles and quoted source material retain their language.
 This rule does not authorize translating published content.

 The companion [style guide](style-guide.html) provides a generated kitchen sink for the website.
 Its token samples and generic controls use this document's YAML directly.
-Its coverage table distinguishes demonstrated components from site-specific patterns still requiring specimens.
-The [design review](DESIGN-REVIEW.md) records the existing-site requirements and outstanding coverage gaps.
+Its production specimen shares the website CSS and navigation/search scripts.
+Its coverage table distinguishes interactive examples from static provider and consent states.
+The [design review](DESIGN-REVIEW.md) records the original requirements audit; [website review](WEBSITE-REVIEW.md) records implementation verification.

 ### Design inputs and their authority